-The pandemic impacted businesses in various ways over the past year.
-Within the consumer-packaged-goods (CPG) industry, for instance, some companies struggled to survive while others experienced never-before-seen spikes in consumer demand.
+The pandemic impacted businesses in various ways.
+Within the consumer-packaged goods (CPG) industry, for instance, some companies struggled to survive while others experienced never-before-seen spikes in consumer demand.

 The transition from responding to the pandemic to recovering and navigating the path forward means that CPG companies must manage several priorities simultaneously:

 - Identifying incremental growth opportunities